Shopify/cli/.changeset/giant-eagles-bathe.md

 '@shopify/app': patch
 ---

-Fix deploy command when the force flag is used
+Fix deploy command when the partners token is used.
+Now CD pipeline works but without unified deployment support